Class Schedule

 Attention!
 All ODOT Employees: You must use promo code ODOTEMPL when registering.

-Registration Information – This course offering through LTAP is intended primarily for local agency employees (county, city, village and township).
-Registrations are processed in the order they are submitted online, while seats are still available.
-The registration fee is $60 per person for government employees and $150 for non-government employees.
+Registration Information – Registrations are processed in the order they are submitted online, while seats are still available.
+The registration fee is $50 per person.
 Lunch is “on your own”.
-Any registrant requiring a reasonable accommodation during training (i.e., mobility or access) should contact Ohio LTAP prior to the course date so the appropriate arrangements can be made.
+Any registrant requiring a reasonable accommodation during training (i.e. mobility or access) should contact Ohio LTAP prior to course date so the appropriate arrangements can be made.
 If you are sick or not feeling well, or if you have any reason to believe you have been exposed to the coronavirus: please DO NOT show up at the training site, and DO NOT attend the course.
 If you need to cancel your registration, please contact the LTAP office.

 Description – The Ohio Department of Transportation’s Division of Construction Management provides Worksite Traffic Supervisor (WTS) Prequalification Testing.
 Individuals fulfilling the role of WTS are required to be prequalified per WTS Plan Note first published on July 20, 2018 (and versions thereafter).